 One of the AAF’s major objectives is to recognize excellence and encourage high standards among industry professionals.
-The national Ovation Awards competition is designed to reward the outstanding accomplishments of AAF-affiliated advertising clubs and to showcase the programs and projects they undertake each year.
+The Ovation Awards competition is designed to reward the outstanding accomplishments of AAF-affiliated advertising chapters and to showcase the programs and projects they undertake each year.

-For the clubs, gaining district and national recognition is but one of the many benefits of entering the Ovation Awards.
-Entering the competition is an excellent way to document your club’s activity.
+For the chapters, gaining district and national recognition is but one of the many benefits of entering the Ovation Awards.
+Entering the competition is an excellent way to document your chapter's activity.
 This can prove to be a useful tool for self-evaluation and goal-setting for the coming year.
-Entering consistently provides a historical record of the progress your club is making.
+Entering consistently provides a historical record of the progress your chapter is making.

 The AAF's national Ovation Awards competition recognizes achievement in five categories: